IdanHaf/ChasingTheSun/README.md

  npm install
 ```

+Note:
-Note: MySQL needed to be installed separately.
+  - MySQL needed to be installed separately.
+  - Node.js needed to be installed separately.

 ## Developers usage